White-tailed eagle: Standard measurements and sexual dimorphism

-Coloring and field appearance
+Colouring and field appearance

-The adult white-tailed eagle is a greyish mid-brown color overall.
+The adult white-tailed eagle is a greyish mid-brown colour overall.
 The plumage is fairly uniform over most of the body and wings, but the upper wing coverts are typically somewhat paler.
-In the adult, the head, neck and upper breast have a distinctly paler appearance than the rest of the plumage and most often have a buff coloration.
+In the adult, the head, neck and upper breast have a distinctly paler appearance than the rest of the plumage and most often have a buff colouration.
 In worn or bleached plumages these light areas can be even paler at times, ranging to almost whitish, which can render a resemblance in such eagles to a washed-out bald eagle.
-Some of the palest birds can appear anywhere from cream-tawny to light grayish.
+Some of the palest birds can appear anywhere from cream-tawny to light greyish.
 It is thought that in some populations perhaps paleness increases with age, although it is possible that there is an historical genetic factor to these pale variations.
 In contrast, some adults can also be a richer, more deeply dark brown (or somewhat rufescent) than average with perhaps a mild increase in average darkness of hue to the east of the species' range.
-When many of the feathers are freshly molted, they can take on a slight purplish gloss.
+When many of the feathers are freshly moulted, they can take on a slight purplish gloss.
 The brownish hue of the adult overall makes the somewhat wedge-shaped white tail stand out in contrast.
-All the bare parts of the adult's body are yellow in color, including the bill, cere, feet and eyes.
+All the bare parts of the adult's body are yellow in colour, including the bill, cere, feet and eyes.
 Juvenile and immature white-tailed eagles are a much darker brown than the adults and are more unevenly marked, with whitish feather edgings variably showing, mostly manifesting in some small areas of the underside and under-wing, with a narrow white axillary strip usually apparent.

 The upperside is usually similarly darkish brown but variable based on extent of blackish-brown tip to otherwise buff-brown feathers of the mantle, back and upper wing.
 The head of the juvenile is normally a blackish-brown hue, somewhat darker and always more uniform than most of the other feathers.
-The juvenile's tail tends to be a washed out greyish-cream color with messy blackish color on the feather edges and on the tips.
+The juvenile's tail tends to be a washed out greyish-cream colour with messy blackish colour on the feather edges and on the tips.
 Some individual juveniles may exhibit some faint barring on the tail while others may appear largely dirty whitish on the tail.
-The bill of juveniles is usually almost half dark brown from the tip and half dirty, dull yellowish or gray to the base, while the feet are usually a dirty yellow and the eyes are a darkish brown.
+The bill of juveniles is usually almost half dark brown from the tip and half dirty, dull yellowish or grey to the base, while the feet are usually a dirty yellow and the eyes are a darkish brown.
 Juvenile males may average a slightly darker brown plumage with less speckling on the upper body than like-age females; their head and neck plumes may also appear shorter, which can accentuate the slighter, more angular skull possessed by males.
 In disposition, the male juveniles are said to be more highly strung and higher voiced than their female counterparts.